jsbattig/clipshare/memory-bank/progress.md

 # Progress: ClipShare

 ## Project Status
-Current project status: **Initial Implementation with Manual Clipboard Operations**
+Current project status: **Stable Chunked File Transfer Restored**

-The ClipShare application has been reimplemented with a simplified approach.
-The system now provides clipboard synchronization across devices using a manual copy/paste model instead of automatic monitoring.
-This reduces complexity and improves cross-OS compatibility.
+The ClipShare application has been reverted to a known stable state (commit bf27531) to restore the working chunked file transfer system.
+This reversion removed the socket.io-stream implementation that was causing Buffer-related errors in the browser environment.
+The system continues to provide clipboard synchronization across devices using a manual copy/paste model with end-to-end encryption.

 ## What Works